Millau Viaduct - Highest Cable-Stayed Bridge

 This major motorway know as Méridienne links the cities of Clermont-Ferrand to Béziers.

 The construction of the viaduct saved the city of Millau and holidaymakers from nightmarish traffic jams!

 Millau is indeed on the N9, the main B road that leads to the sunny beaches of the Mediterranean.

 However, the city's narrow streets were not adapted to heavy traffic and became quickly saturated.

 Their narrowness also increased pollution as carbon dioxide remained trapped between the buildings.

 Traffic was on a stand-still and people frustrated!

 The construction of the bridge was therefore hailed as a radical solution in order to bypass Millau.

-However, the undeniable saving of time and fuel easily offsets the toll fee for the Millau Viaduct.
+They have not realized that the undeniable saving of time and fuel easily offsets the toll fee!

 As many pylons (87m tall) top it in order to anchor the steel cables that stabilizes the upper part.